Caribbean Environmental Resilience and Disaster Displacement Response Plan 2022 - 2024

 Description of People and Entities Targeted

-Upon request for international assistance, IOM will provide immediate life-saving assistance and protection to communities, displaced populations, and private sector entities affected by disasters anywhere in the Caribbean, in close collaboration with the governments and partners.
-In 2024, IOM expects to respond to at least one multi-country and multiple single country emergencies in the region.
+Upon request for international assistance, IOM will provide immediate life-saving assistance and protection to communities, displaced populations, and private sector entities affected by disasters anywhere in The Caribbean, in close collaboration with the governments and partners.

 Camp coordination and camp management

-IOM will support governments in the coordination and management of their emergency shelters (collective centers) for displaced populations in one emergency in the Caribbean through:
+IOM will support governments in the coordination and management of their emergency shelters (collective centers) for displaced populations in at least one emergency in the Caribbean through:

 • Deployment of an emergency shelter/CCCM coordination team (coordinator, information manager, CCCM technical advisor) to support inclusive coordination between all stakeholders, contribute to coordinated assessments and provide on the job support to emergency shelter managers.